Tamkaliks Celebration- (almost) always the 3rd Weekend in July

 Each July, the Homeland becomes a place of reunion for descendants of the original inhabitants of waláwa, the Wallowa country.
 Year after year, participants enjoy three days of song and dance, culminating in a walasit service and Friendship feast.
 Descendants, locals, and visitors attend together.
 There are many ways to be involved, contribute, and enjoy.
 Camping and dancer registration is free.
 Winners and drums are paid in cash.
 Big ticket raffle items include a buffalo hide and a Pendleton blanket each year.
 Food and craft vendors are plentiful.
 All the comforts of town are just a quick walk across the river.

-The Tamkaliks Committee and Nez Perce Wallowa Homeland are pleased to announce that we are planning the 2023 Tamkaliks Celebration.
-Please join us this July 21, 22, and 23 for the 31st Tamkaliks Celebration!
+The Tamkaliks Committee and Nez Perce Wallowa Homeland are pleased to announce that we are planning the 2025 Tamkaliks Celebration this fall and winter.

 Support the Tamkaliks Celebration